carsten-riedel/BlackBytesBox.Unified.Core/source/BlackBytesBox.Unified.Core/BlackBytesBox.Unified.Core/AddPackageFiles/README.md

 # BlackBytesBox.Unified.Core

-BlackBytesBox.Unified.Core is a core .NET Standard library within the BlackBytesBox ecosystem.
-It offers basic functionality to build cross-platform applications and ensures consistent behavior across diverse .NET implementations.
+BlackBytesBox.Unified.Core is a comprehensive library that provides a wide range of generic helper functionalities, designed to enhance and simplify coding tasks across .NET Standard projects.

 For API details, licensing information, and third-party notices, please visit the official documentation page: